-SCCHA made progress on a number of short-term goals identified in the FY2018 MTW Annual Plan.
+SCCHA made progress on several short-term goals identified in the FY2019 MTW Annual Plan.
 SCCHA continues to monitor the local rental market to ensure payment standards allow voucher holders to lease units in the competitive rental market.
 The local rental market continues to be an obstacle to leasing up Housing Choice Vouchers (HCV) due to limited supply and high rents.
+To assist voucher holders in their housing search, the Agency increased Voucher Payment Standards in November of 2018 to 110% of the 2017 Santa Clara County fair market rents (FMR), these payment standards remain within HUD guidelines in relation to the 2019 FMRs.
+SCCHA continues to monitor lease-up rates and open market rents to adjust payment standards as necessary.
+SCCHA also refers all voucher holders requesting a voucher extension to a housing search services provider free of charge.